Articles

 7. Make the homepage informative

 Home page can satisfy multiple functions: it’s a card of invitation, a starting point of the journey around the website, storage of the vital links and data, and a strategic asset for marketing goals.
-In the majority of cases, it is the first visual and emotional touch to the website.
-Certainly, design is one of the core ways to make this touch gentle, smart, and helpful.
+In most cases, it is the first visual and emotional impression of the website.
+Indeed, design is one of the core ways to make this touch gentle, smart, and helpful.
 With all the progress the World Wide Web has witnessed, this position doesn’t change: home page often defines if a user goes further around the website, not only by beauty and style but first of all by information which is looked for.
-Making it accessible, noticeable, and clear, designers grow the chances of positive user experience.
+Making it accessible, noticeable, and clear, designers increase the chances of a positive user experience.

 In general, the home page can include the following data: